eshan-sud/dineBot/README.md

 # Restaurant Bot

-My final project for my internship at Celebal Technologies 2025.
+My project for the completion of my Node.js internship at Celebal Technologies 2025

 ### Start the backend: